CDL-Quantum/CohortProject_2022/Week1_MIS/INSTRUCTIONS.md

 ## Task 1: Adiabatic state preparation with Bloqade

 To get us started, we will use the open-source simulation software [Bloqade](https://github.com/QuEraComputing/Bloqade.jl) to prepare an ordered ground states, motivated by recent experimental studies.
 Our target state will be the $Z_2$ state of a one-dimensional chain of 9 atoms.
 In order to prepare this state, follow the Bloqade [tutorial](https://queracomputing.github.io/Bloqade.jl/dev/tutorials/2.adiabatic/main/#Preparation-of-Ordered-States-in-1D): generate the pulse/detuning sequence, specify the atomic position, then starting in the ground state, simulate the time evolution of a quantum state under the Schrödinger equation.
 Plot the occupation on each site as a function of time.
+In addition to the tasks in the tutorial, calculate the expectation value of $\sigma^x_i$ and the entanglement entropy $S_A = - {\rm Tr}(\rho_A \log \rho_A)$ (for any spatial bipartition $A$ of interest).

-## Task 2: Additional observables
+## Task 2: Larger size arrays

-Calculate the expectation value of $\sigma^x_i$ and the entanglement entropy...
+What is the largest number of lattice sites that you can simulate with Bloqade?